kubernetes-sigs/cluster-api/docs/proposals/20260706-independent-worker-topology-versions.md

   never removes an MD/MP version automatically — e.g. it will not revert an MD/MP to cluster-managed versioning once it catches up to the control plane; the user must clear the field.
-- **Changing rollout behavior for groups not using the feature.** Groups without an independent version keep today's behavior.
+- **Changing rollout behavior for groups not using the feature.** Groups without a pinned version keep today's behavior.

 ## Proposal